ozqf/zealous_engine/readme.md

 * Requires Visual C++ command line tools.
 * Requires Node.js to run a script to embed shader text.
 * Run buildall.bat to build everything. other build batch files build specific components, for example engine, engine libs, example games etc.
 * All libraries and asset data required to build the engine itself are embedded in the code or the repo, so it should be able to build and run in a 'stub' mode immediately (fingers crossed).
+Apologies if not.

 #### Running
 * Run r.bat to run the engine from the build directory.
-Other 'r' batch files run example projects.
+Other batch files can be found to run example games (eg r2d and r3d will run the 2D and 3D example games).
 * The game will look for a game dll in the 'base' directory by default.
 Change  ```-g MySpecificDirectory``` or ```--game MySpecificDirectory``` on the command line.
 * If no dll is found, the game will load a test game 'stub' so at least you see something...